Find your perfect value college

 (Check out: What is the Benefit of Going to a Community College?)

-Bachelor degree (BA/BS) students can expect to major in a variety of subjects such as english, mathematics, psychology, history, philosophy, and religion.
-Students will take the specialized, upper-division courses that prepare them for professional work in their chosen field, or for further graduate study.
+Students will take the specialized, upper-division courses that prepare them for professional work in their chosen field.
+Or they can pursue graduate study.

-The highest (or “terminal”) degree for the liberal arts is usually the Doctor of Philosophy (PhD).
+The highest degree for the liberal arts is usually the Doctor of Philosophy (PhD).
 The traditional name can be confusing, as it is applied across disciplines, not just for the philosophy major.
-The PhD is mainly desirable for those who want to teach and do research; it is usually the standard for employment as a professor at a university or college (though a graduate with a master’s degree can work as a part-time instructor).
-It is the most specialized and most challenging liberal arts degree, and can take anywhere from 3 to 7 years of post-undergraduate work to complete.
+The PhD is mainly desirable for those who want to teach and do research.
+It is usually the standard for employment as a professor at a university or college.
+However, a graduate with a master’s degree can work as a part-time instructor.
+It is the most specialized and most challenging liberal arts degree.
+It can take anywhere from 3 to 7 years of post-undergraduate work to complete.

 (Check out: What’s the ROI of a College Degree?)